What is foster care ?

 Fostering is a service for children who, for a variety of reasons, cannot live with their own family.
 This may be for a short time, perhaps a week or two, or can be a longer term requirement.

 Foster carers provide a stable and caring home for children who cannot live with their own family, during what can be difficult times in their lives.
 Becoming a foster carer is a hugely rewarding experience.
 When foster carers open their heart and home they can change lives.

 The Child and Family Agency (CFA) assesses, recruits and trains foster families according to the needs of the area.
-The CFA also places children with foster families who have been recruited and trained by non-statutory agencies.
+The CFA also places children with foster families who have been recruited and trained by non-statutory agencies such as Foster Care Ireland.
 The CFA is responsible for each child in care but support to the foster family may be provided by the non-statutory agency.
-Each foster child has his or her own social worker who monitors the growth and development of the child and ensures that the best interests of the child are always kept in mind.
-Each foster family also has its own social worker, who may have helped assess the family as suitable to foster children and who will support the family throughout the foster term.
+Each foster child has his or her own social worker who monitors the growth and development of the child with the best interests of the child in mind.
+Each foster family also has its own link social worker, who may have helped assess the family as suitable to foster children and who will support the family throughout the foster term.
 An important part of the social worker’s role is to develop the relationship between the foster child and the foster family and between the foster child and his or her own family.

 It is important to note that fostering in Ireland, a child differs from adoption because a foster child always remains a permanent part of his or her own family.
 The CFA is responsible for the child and the foster parents do not have guardianship.

 Children can be placed in foster care in two ways:

 When a child is placed in foster care, Tusla the CFA assigns responsibility for the child to a social worker.
 Based on the child’s needs and circumstances, Tusla makes a decision on the type of fostering that is most suitable for the chill.
 There are three different types of fostering:

 Young people up to the age of 18 can be fostered.